shalecraig/Notes/README.md

+I initially created this template directory for school notes, but have started using it to take notes on books and music I experience.

-This is the makefile I use to organize/build my school notes and notes I take on books I read.
-Someday, I might publish both of those sets of notes, but for now, this is what I'm posting.
+Someday I may publish these sets of notes, but for now, this is what I'm posting.

 For my school notes, I structure my notes as follows:
 ```